|Office:||C-13 B Cooper Hall|

-Additionally this research will provide information on ancient water conservation and agricultural practices in a desert environment that could then be shared with current governmental agencies in the hopes of once again making sustainable agricultural possible in the region.
+I am currently applying a center/periphery theoretical model to the analysis of botanical remains analyzed from several sites in Jordan such as Petra, Humeima, Bir Madhkur, Ayn Gharandal and Roman Aqaba.
+Specifically I am interested in questions related to agricultural land-use practices in arid environments.
+This research will also provide information on ancient water conservation in a desert environment that could then be shared with current governmental agencies in the hopes of once again making sustainable agricultural possible in the region.

-Ramsay, J. and Tepper, Y. (2010).
+Ramsay, J.H and Y. Tepper.
+2010.
 Signs from a Green Desert: An Analysis of Archaeobotanical Remains from Tower no. VI Near Shivta, Israel.
-Vegetation History and Archaeobotany.
+Vegetation History and Archaeobotany 19:235–242.

-2008.
-Ramsay, J. Archaeobotanical remains from Caesarea: the 1997 and 1998 seasons.
+Ramsay, J. H. 2008.
+Archaeobotanical remains from Caesarea: the 1997 and 1998 seasons.
 In K. Holum, J. Stabler and E. Reinhardt (eds.), Caesarea Reports and Studies: Excavations 1995-2007 (201- 208).
 British Archaeological Reports, International Series.

-2007.
-Ramsay, J. The Archaeobotanical Remains from the Garden.
+Ramsay, J. H. 2007.
+The Archaeobotanical Remains from the Garden.
 In B. Frischer, J. Crawford and M. De Simone (eds.), The Horace's Villa Project, 1997-2003 Volume I: The Reports (pp. 303-306) Archaeopress, Oxford, England.

-2007.
+Ramsay, J. H. 2007.
 Leigh-Ann Bedal, Kathryn L. Gleason and James G. Schryver (with archaeobotanical report by Jennifer Ramsay and coinage report by Julian Bowsher).
 "The Petra Garden and Pool Complex, 2003-2005" Annual of the Department of Antiquities of Jordan 51: 151-176.